-Most of the influential international interpretations also took it for granted that 1989-1990 signalled the victory of freedom, of the open society over communism.
+Most of the influential international interpretations also took it for granted that 1989-90 signalled the victory of freedom, of the open society over communism.
 Openness meant that the new regimes seemed to be open for introducing democracy, pluralism, civil society.
 Ash, Dahrendorf or Habermas agreed that the East and Central European countries could not come up with original ideas in the field of politics, economics, international law or international relations.
 Habermas summarized this approach in the concept of the "nachholende Revolution" (catching up revolution).
-Dahrendorf was more nuanced when he argued that in the countries of the former Soviet bloc following 1990 a constitutional reform might take a mere six months, economic reform six years, but ''sixty years are barely enough to lay the social foundations required"1.
+Dahrendorf was more nuanced when he argued that in the countries of the former Soviet bloc following 1990 a constitutional reform might take a mere six months, economic reform six years, but "sixty years are barely enough to lay the social foundations required"11.
 He also added that according to historical experience, revolutions created as many problems as they solved, if not more (After 1989...
 1997).

 Putting the East Central European events of 1989-1990 into the teleological process of gaining freedom can certainly be challenged.
-A good example for this interpretation in a broad context is offered by Prof. Christoph Boyer from the University of Salzburg.
-He argues that if we look at the transformation of the global economic system at the turn of the 20th and 21st centuries,' the question would be ...how far '1989' has contributed, as a causal factor, to the accelerated rise of an aggressive and socially irresponsible neoliberal global capitalism, unrivalled ideologically as well as in reality'2.
+A good example for this interpretation in a very global context is offered by Prof. Christoph Boyer from the University of Salzburg.
+He argues that if we look at the transformation of the global economic system at the turn of the 20th and 21st centuries,' the question would be ...how far '1989' has contributed, as a causal factor, to the accelerated rise of an aggressive and socially irresponsible neoliberal global capitalism, unrivalled ideologically as well as in reality' (Boyer 2015: 178).

-This approach is well adopted by scholars in Hungary.
-For example, Ferenc Miszlivetz notes: 'the economically well integrated neoliberal world order with its carefully maintained fragmented political system of nation-states as its exclusive building stone replaced alternative conceptions of the '80s...'
+This approach is well taken by scholars in Hungary.
+Let me cite only two examples, the first by Ferenc Miszlivetz: 'the economically well integrated neoliberal world order with its carefully maintained fragmented political system of nation-states as its exclusive building stone replaced alternative conceptions of the '80s...'
+(Miszlivetz).

 Or as Jody Jensen put it: 'According to Immanuel Wallerstein and world systems theory, we have reached the point of disequilibrium and have entered a period of transition, of transformation from one world system to another world system.
 This is what Zygmunt Baumann called a period of "interregnum," and is characterized by high uncertainty, instability, and volatility.
 I like the term "Chaordic Age" that combines the notions of chaos and order.
-The old system is being replaced by something new, but we do not know what it will look like'.
+The old system is being replaced by something new, but we do not know what it will look like' (Jensen 2020).